influenly/influenly-frontend/README.md

 Install Angular Cli.
 Run `npm install -g @angular/cli`.

+Run `nvm use` for use correct npm version.

 Run `npm install` for install project's dependencies.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.